klebgenomics/Kleborate/docs/source/kpsc_modules.rst

 Resistance scores and counts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Running the KpSC AMR module automatically runs additional modules for generating counts of resistance genes and drug classes, and calculating a resistance score.
-These modules take  ``klebsiella_pneumo_complex__amr`` as a prerequisite and can be specified manually as follows:
+These modules take  ``kpsc__amr`` as a prerequisite and can be specified manually as follows:

 .. code-block:: Python

-   -m klebsiella_pneumo_complex__resistance_score, klebsiella_pneumo_complex__resistance_gene_count, klebsiella_pneumo_complex__resistance_class_count
+   -m kpsc__resistance_score, kpsc__resistance_gene_count, kpsc__resistance_class_count

 Resistance score